Don’t be afraid of adding an oil to your beauty regime… Read our guide to the best face oils (and the best body oils) on the market.

 How to use your facial oil

 Once you’ve found the right oil for you, the application is key to getting the most out of your product.
-Many dermatologists recommend applying your face oil prior to your favourite moisturiser, so that the oil has a chance to sink in and aids deeper penetration of your face cream.
+Many dermatologists recommend applying your face oil prior to your favourite moisturiser, (but after cleansing) so that the oil has a chance to sink in and aids deeper penetration of your face cream.

 Oils should also not be rubbed into skin, rather warmed slightly between the palms and patted into skin to allow for full absorption.
 Check out our edit above for the best facial oils for all skin types.